-Each Fund is technically known as an "open-end diversified management investment company."
-The Trust is a "series trust" that presently offers four separate funds for investors: Income Fund, Growth Fund, Developing World Fund, and Participation Fund.
+The Trust is technically known as an "open-end management investment company."
+The Trust is a "series trust" that presently offers four separate funds for investors: the Income Fund, Growth Fund, Developing World Fund, and Participation Fund.
+The Income Fund, Growth Fund, and Developing World Fund operate as diversified funds and the Participation Fund operates as a non-diversified fund.